Table of Contents

 Certain industries, like electroplating, rely on DC for specific processes, showcasing its continued relevance in modern applications.

-Alternating Current (AC) is characterized by its periodically changing direction.
-This oscillation, rooted in electromagnetic principles, allows AC to be transmitted over vast distances with minimal energy loss, making it a favorite for power stations.
+Alternating Current (AC) changes direction periodically, typically 50-60 times per second.
+This oscillation, based on electromagnetic principles, enables AC to be transmitted over vast distances with minimal power loss, making it the preferred choice for power stations.

 Table of Contents